vivekpvip/tnp_task_2/README.md

 but i modified these features to my existing code by updating code

 1. ** Database Connection Issue ** : Initially, I had trouble connecting to the PostgreSQL database using GORM.
-I had to ensure that the dsn (Data Source Name) was configured correctly with the right username, password, database name, and port.
+[solution] : I had to ensure that the dsn (Data Source Name) was configured correctly with the right username, password, database name, and port.
 Additionally, I had to install and configure the required PostgreSQL driver.
 2. ** Email Sending Issue ** : When attempting to send emails through Gmail's SMTP server, I encountered difficulties related to Gmail’s security settings.
-To resolve this, I had to enable "Less secure apps" or use an app-specific password in Gmail to allow the Go application to send emails successfully.
+[solution] : I had to enable "Less secure apps" or use an app-specific password in Gmail to allow the Go application to send emails successfully.
 3. ** Error Handling in Database Operations** : Handling various database errors, such as "record not found" or "database connection issues", required a thorough understanding of GORM’s error handling mechanisms.
 [solution] : Ensuring the API returns clear and informative error messages to the client was essential for debugging and user experience.
 4. ** Additionaly most of the time i forget to update the modifications in handler's function and router too.